-The Arkansas durable statutory power of attorney form allows for a person to let someone else take care of all financial related responsibilities.
+An Arkansas durable statutory power of attorney form allows for a person to let someone else take care of all financial-related responsibilities.
 The “durable” functionality allows a person to still be able to make monetary transactions even if the principal should fall into a state of mental incapacity.
-The document must be authorized with at least two (2) witnesses although it is highly recommended that it be done with a notary public.
+The document must be authorized with at least two (2) witnesses, although it is highly recommended to be done with a notary public.
 It should be noted that the power of attorney may only be canceled if a new power of attorney document is created, if a revocation form is executed, or upon the death of the principal.

 Laws – A.C.A.
 Tit.
 28, Subtit.
 5, Ch.
 68, Subch.
 1